Oldest U.S. polar bear 'Klondike' dies at age 34

 The oldest polar bear living in the United States died at age 34 on Friday at its home in the Philadelphia Zoo, zoo officials said.

-Klondike, a female polar bear, was euthanized after weeks of worsening medical conditions that included mobility problems and infections, officials said.
+Klondike, a female polar bear, was euthanised after weeks of worsening medical conditions that included mobility problems and infections, officials said.

 Klondike exceeded the typical lifespan for her species, which in captivity lives to about 30 years and generally no longer than 20 years in the wild, according to the Pittsburgh Zoo.